 - The name of the person requesting the change (the ‘requestor’).

 - A unique identifier, like a change number (you can add this on yourself later as it is unlikely that any of the people raising the request and using the form will know what to enter here).

 - A description of the proposed change, with as much detail as possible.

 - The ‘why’ of the change.
 What is the justification for implementing it?
 Why does the requestor want it?

-- Potential impact of the proposed change to different elements of the project, including time, cost, quality, scope.
+- Potential impact of the proposed change to different elements of the project, including time, cost, quality, and scope.
 Requestor may not have all the details so may require your assistance filling in these blanks through the change assessment step.
 The minimum you are looking for at this point is for is clarification as to whether it may increase, decrease or change the existing project parameters.

 Change request forms should be rounded out with space for details for you to fill in as change is further discussed.
 A template should also include space for:

 - Change decision: Accept, Reject or Defer